 Like most PD patients, as I looked back at the years prior to my diagnosis, I realized my symptoms started well before I knew that my brain was being invaded by an unwanted and uninvited visitor.
 The signs were all there, glowing like a brightly lit neon sign tattooed right across my forehead.
 I just didn't see it.
 And really, why would I?
 I was relatively young and in great shape physically, so there was certainly no reason to think I had something like PD.
 After all, it's an old person's disease, right?
 Wrong.

-I ended up going to the doctor after years of stiffness (rigidity), slower walking ( Slowness of movement.), problems with my writing ( Small, cramped handwriting.), lack of arm swing on my ride side when walking, and problems with my fine motor skills.
+I ended up going to the doctor after years of stiffness ( In Parkinson’s, stiffness of the arms or legs beyond what would result from normal aging or arthritis.
+Some people call it “tightness” in their limbs.), slower walking ( Slowness of movement.), problems with my writing ( Small, cramped handwriting.), lack of arm swing on my ride side when walking, and problems with my fine motor skills.
 I had severe pain ( A disorder in which muscles contract uncontrollably, causing abnormal movements and postures; can be very painful.) between my shoulder blades and into the base of my neck.
 I was having problems holding pens and gripping my silverware when eating.
 Simply trying to get 3 crackers out of a box was becoming a huge ordeal.
 I even had some typical non-motor symptoms common to PD patients, like loss of smell, A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities., and sleep disturbances.

 After blood tests to rule out other possibilities, two neurologists, one PD specialist, a trip to the Muhammad Ali Parkinson Research Center in Phoenix, Arizona, and a two-week trial dose of Sinemet, the diagnosis was confirmed.
 Four times.
 Stunned doesn't even begin to describe how I felt.
 I wanted all the doctors to be wrong and say, "Sorry Todd, we made a mistake."
 But reality slapped me squarely across the face.
 Hard.